MEDIA GUIDES / Live Streaming Video

 RTP (real-time protocol) is a standardized protocol designed for the seamless and efficient transmission of real-time data – such as videos, audio, and interactive environments across different IP networks.
 RTP framework delivers media in a format that supports low latency and high reliability in communication applications.

 Live streaming, online gaming, video calls, and other real-time applications all rely on RTP to maintain data flow and consistency.
-These applications require data packets to arrive on time and in the correct order, otherwise they couldn’t deliver the user experience they.
+These applications require data packets to arrive on time and in the correct order, otherwise they couldn’t deliver a good user experience.
 Similarly, delays in data transfer can damage the user’s experience, causing them to shift to other platforms.

 RTP operates on UDP (User Datagram Protocol), a transport protocol that offers lightweight and fast transmission of data packets.
 However, the messages sent through UDP aren’t guaranteed to stay in order.
 To compensate for this, RTP uses sequencing and time stamping for reliable and ordered data transmission.
 Also, it is frequently linked with RTCP (Real-Time Control Protocol), which controls data transfer and gives input to improve performance and boost service quality.
 The combination of these two protocols makes RTP – the ‘real-time’ backbone of the most dynamic and rapidly developing digital ecosystem.